tbebekis/AspNetCoreMvc-Cross-Platform-Desktop-Apps/README.md

 }
 ```

-The flag passed to the `Launch()` indicates the type of tha application.
+The flag passed to the `Launch()` indicates the type of the application.
 True means AspNet Core, while false means a plain HTML application.

 The caller may pass information to the `Launch()` method through an instance of the  `ChromeStartOptions` class.
 The `ChromePath` is such a bit of information, denoting the path where Chrome can be found.
 I plan to study the code of the [Chrome Launcher](https://github.com/GoogleChrome/chrome-launcher) project and fill this gap.